tub-elastest/epm-adapter-docker-compose/docs/index.md

-# Elastest Platform Manager Docker-Compose client
+# Elastest Platform Manager Docker-Compose adapter

 The Docker-Compose client for the EPM is used to launch docker-compose instances.
 The docker-compose file is passed along with an additional Metadata file in a package.